hashicorp/consul/website/source/docs/guides/production-acls.html.md

-While you are setting up the ACL system, set the `CONSUL_HTTP_TOKEN` environment variable to the bootstrap token on one server, for example "consul-server-one".
+While you are setting up the ACL system, set the `CONSUL_HTTP_TOKEN` environment variable to the bootstrap token on one server, for example on server "consul-server-one".
 This gives you the necessary privileges to continue creating policies and tokens.
 Set the environment variable temporarily with `export`, so that it will not persist once you’ve closed the session.